nevergofull/Voat2-dev/voat-Dev/README.md

 After creating your subverse, you can visit it (localhost/v/yourtestsubverse) and start posting stories or links.
 You can then comment on these stories and vote on them.

 ### Why was this made?
-This was just a hobby project to help me get a better understanding of C# and ASP.NET MVC and Entity Framework.
+This was just a hobby project to help me get a better understanding of C# and ASP.NET MVC and Entity Framework. - Atif Colo

+SRS Shills took over Voat just like they took over Reddit, and pushed Atif out.
+We have taken it upon ourselves to foster, maintain, and grow a Voat2 that is censorship-free because today, all nations censor and all social networks censor.
+We believe there ought be a planet of free speech, but barring that, at the very least, one solid place for humanity to speak freely.

-### How does Voat differ from related projects?
+### How does Voat2 differ from related projects?
 - based on Earth, no censorship policy as long as content is legal in Delaware, U.S.
 - fuck ads.  the sidebar pic is a way to allow users to be creative and donate.
 - deterministically scaling voting quota da fuq does this mean? in voat2 votes curate, but don't censor.